google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 ![Google IO's web app displaying the permission prompt.](./images/ux-examples/google-io/google-io-permission-prompt.png){: .device-image .center-image }

 After the permission has been granted the checkbox is checked and the user is good to go.
-The great thing about this UX is that the location to sign up for notifications is the same as location for disabling them.
+The great thing about this UI is that users can enable and disable notifications from one location on the website.

 ### Passive Approach